Ahnd6474/LATTE/README.md

 ---
 ### Limitations
 Maximum sequence length 512.
-The model and tokeniser were configured with max_len = 512 to fit on a doulbe-GPU setup.
-For proteins longer than 512 residues we split each sequence into non‑overlapping 512‑aa chunks before encoding/decoding.\n- This chunking hurts mutational‑effect performance: on the 55 ProteinGym datasets containing sequences > 512 aa the Spearman correlation drops to 0.427, whereas on the other 162 datasets (≤ 512 aa) the model reaches 0.7779.\n- Future work: adopt sliding‑window or sparse attention to support arbitrarily long proteins without losing global context.\n\n---"}]}
+The model and tokeniser were configured with max_len = 512 to fit on a double-GPU setup.
+For proteins longer than 512 residues we split each sequence into non‑overlapping 512‑aa chunks before encoding/decoding.
+This chunking hurts mutational‑effect performance: on the 55 ProteinGym datasets containing sequences > 512 aa the Spearman correlation drops to 0.427, whereas on the other 162 datasets (≤ 512 aa) the model reaches 0.7779.
 ### Citation

 If you use this code, please cite: